 Keep your belongings dry

-Cardboard is not the most wet-weather-friendly of materials, so be sure to wrap your boxes with plastic to ensure the contents stays dry.
+Cardboard is not the most wet-weather-friendly of materials, so when packing, be sure to wrap your boxes with plastic to ensure the contents stays dry.
 Plastic garbage bags will do the trick.
 Be particularly careful with artwork and carefully wrap pieces in a few layers of plastic to ensure no damage is done.
 Finally, be sure to cover all wooden furniture with heavy blankets and sheets to protect it from water damage.

 Protect electrical devices